Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

-The remainder of the paper is organized as follows. \Cref{identification_sect} provides the identification argument. \Cref{sect_bounding_prevalence} demonstrates identification of prevalence. \Cref{finite_sample_sect} explains estimation and inference. \Cref{application_sect} presents confidence and estimated identified sets for the operating characteristics of the COVID-19 antigen test. \Cref{conclusion_sect} concludes.
+The remainder of the paper is organized as follows. \Cref{identification_sect} provides the identification argument. \Cref{sect_bounding_prevalence} discusses identification of prevalence. \Cref{finite_sample_sect} explains estimation and inference. \Cref{application_sect} presents confidence and estimated identified sets for the operating characteristics of the COVID-19 antigen test. \Cref{sect_broader_applications} indicates uses of the results beyond the context of diagnostic test performance studies. \Cref{conclusion_sect} concludes.
+Appendix \ref{sect_bounding_pv} derives bounds on predictive values.
 All proofs are collected in Appendix \ref{sect_proofs}.